-The Care Quality Commission (CQC) is the independent regulator of health and social care services in England.
+The Care Quality Commission (CQC) is the independent regulator for health and social care services in England.
 In the UK, CQC requirements for background checking and screening candidates are designed to ensure that all health and social care providers meet essential quality and safety standards.

-These regulations include a range of checks, such as criminal record checks, identity checks, proof of qualifications, UK right-to-work checks, and enhanced Disclosure and Barring Service (DBS) checks.
+These regulations include a range of background checks, such as criminal record checks, identity checks, proof of qualifications, UK right-to-work checks, and enhanced Disclosure and Barring Service (DBS) checks.
 For employers, this means taking proactive steps to protect vulnerable people from harm or exploitation by only hiring suitable candidates with the necessary qualifications and experience.

 Why are background checks in the health sector important?